graphsense/graphsense-tagpack-tool/README.md

     tagpack-tool insert --no_git --add_new tests/testfiles/

+### IMPORTANT: Keeping data consistency after tagpack insertion

+After all required tagpacks have been ingested, run

+    tagpack-tool db refresh_views

+to update all materialized views.
+Depending on the amount of tags contained in the tagstore, this may take a while.

 ## Insert GraphSense cluster mappings into database

 The final step after inserting a tagpack is to fetch the corresponding